EmilRamsvik/Digital-Garden/docs/AI/Data Science/Data Science Project Start-Up Phase.md

 # Links
 - [DS Project Quick Start](https://eugeneyan.com/writing/project-quick-start/)
-	- A good note from the article: clean the Jupyter notebooks weekly and refactor code into ```.py```files instead of copy-pasting cells.  *My thoughts on this is that it is quite easy to assume the functions just "work".
-However, if not in some sort of testing-regime it is quite easy to fall into traps and changing the functions and having to restart notebooks al the time.*
+	- A good note from the article: clean the Jupyter notebooks weekly and refactor code into ```.py```files instead of copy-pasting cells.  *My thoughts on this are that it is quite easy to assume the functions just "work."
+However, if not in some sort of testing regime, it is quite easy to fall into traps and change the functions and have to restart notebooks all the time.*
 - [AutoML packages that can be useful. ](https://www.activestate.com/blog/the-top-10-automl-python-packages-to-automate-your-machine-learning-tasks/)
+-

 # Thoughts
+- Data Centric AI should have major considerations here.
 -